-Broken or lost tools can bring your job site to a screeching halt when you work in the trades, and for that reason, you should set aside enough money to cover the basics should incidents involving your equipment occur.
-A good way to determine how much you need to save is calculating how much it would cost to fix or replace the key items required for you to work efficiently and productively.
+Do you find that your equipment wears down and becomes less effective over time?
+Do you also notice tools can sometimes go missing on a job site?
+Do you need a new tradesman workbench?
+Broken or lost tools can bring your job site to a halt when you work in the trades, and for that reason, it’s a good idea to set aside enough money to cover the basics should incidents involving your equipment occur.
+One way to determine how much you need to save is by calculating how much it would cost to fix or replace the key items you need to work efficiently and productively.
 If you save enough to purchase a new piece of equipment entirely, it might be prudent to upgrade, then keep the replaced item on hand for emergency use.

 Separate Your Money

 To establish clear lines between uses for your money, consider setting up multiple bank accounts.
-This helps you separate money you must pay to cover quarterly or annual taxes, funds you need to cover business expenses, your personal salary, and your personal retirement funds.
-You can also set up special savings accounts to cover the repair and replacement cost budget mentioned above to ensure you don’t spend it on other things and find yourself totally without a source of income due to lack of equipment.
+This helps you separate money you have to pay to cover quarterly or annual taxes, funds you need to cover business expenses, your personal salary, and your personal retirement funds.
+You can also set up special savings accounts to cover the repair and replacement costs of tools to ensure you don’t spend it on other things and find yourself with an interrupted income because of missing equipment.

-If you’re just starting out in your career as a tradesman, you can start out right by creating a budget that guides you through your company startup.
+When you’re starting out in your career as a tradesman, you can get off on the right foot by creating a budget that guides you through your company startup.
 This helps you determine how much money you have, how much you can spend, and how much you need to earn to meet your professional goals.
-As your business takes off and grows, you should refer to this budget to keep yourself on track for success, but be willing to make performance-based adjustments as needed.
+As your trade takes off, you can refer to this budget to keep yourself on track for success while reinvesting in your business along the way.
 Using a budget template can take the guesswork out of planning by pointing out things you might not have considered.